 Biblical Steps to Restore Broken Relationships

-Why Restoring Relationships After Addiction is So Hard
+Why Restoring Relationships After Addiction Is So Hard

-Addiction doesn't just hurt the person using—it creates a ripple effect of broken trust, broken promises, and broken hearts.
+Addiction doesn't just hurt the person using.
+It creates a ripple effect of broken trust, broken promises, and broken hearts.
 Every lie told to cover up drug use.
 Every missed birthday or holiday.
 Every time rent money went to substances instead of bills.
 Every police call, every intervention, every time you had to tell your children why daddy or mommy wasn't coming home.

-But that journey is worth taking.
+But that longer, harder thing is worth it.

-God is in the Restoration Business
+God Is in the Restoration Business

 Before we get to the practical steps, we need to establish something crucial: restoration is God's specialty.

 Look at the prodigal son.
 That relationship was obliterated.
-The son demanded his inheritance early (essentially wishing his father was dead), took the money, and blew it all on reckless living.
+The son demanded his inheritance early, essentially wishing his father was dead, took the money, and blew it all on reckless living.
 The father had every right to write him off completely.

 But when that son came home broken and humbly asking to be a servant, the father ran to him.
 He didn't make him grovel.
 He didn't make him prove himself for six months first.
 He threw a party.

 Or consider Joseph and his brothers.
 They sold him into slavery.
 They let their father believe he was dead for over twenty years.
-That's not just a broken relationship—that's betrayal at the deepest level.
+That's not just a broken relationship.
+That's betrayal at the deepest level.

 Yet when Joseph had the power to destroy them, he chose mercy instead.